zimejin/CRUD-MongoDB-Express-App/README.md

 I've cycled through the project a couple of times to add new features or UI updates.

 MongoMart | PC Mart is an ecommerce application that allows the user to browse for and add products to their cart.
 There is no user session at the moment, so the user id is hard coded.
+The products images are license free images from Google images and Amazon product descriptions.

  Sincerely